- Academic Affairs

 - University Counsel

-Health personnel offer residents referrals to local health care providers, such as the low-cost dental clinic run by UMB’s School of Dentistry.
+Health personnel offer residents referrals to local health care providers, such as the low-cost dental clinic run by the University of Maryland School of Dentistry.

 Wellness classes are tailored to the needs of older residents.